pyglet/pyglet/doc/internal/testing.rst

   These tests are decorated with :func:`~tests.interactive.interactive_test_base.requires_user_action`.
 - Tests that can run without user interaction, but that cannot validate whether they should pass or fail.
-These tests are docorated with :func:`~tests.interactive.interactive_test_base.requires_user_validation`.
+These tests are decorated with :func:`~tests.interactive.interactive_test_base.requires_user_validation`.
 - Tests that can run without user interaction and that can compare results to screenshots from a previous run to determine whether they pass or